 In this insight we provide a further update on the Spring Budget.
 We also report on other latest developments including those relating to the Pensions Regulator, transfers, dashboards and auto-enrolment.

-Spring Budget: follow-up to our in-depth article
+Spring Budget: follow-up to our article

-Since our in-depth insight was drafted, HMRC has issued pension schemes newsletter 148 which, amongst other things, addresses the Spring Budget.
+Since our insight was drafted, HMRC has issued pension schemes newsletter 148 which, amongst other things, addresses the Spring Budget.
 By way of recap, the Budget confirmed that,

 from 6 April 2023:

 - the lifetime allowance (LTA) charge is being removed;

 - the annual allowance (AA) is being increased from £40,000 to £60,000;

 - the money purchase annual allowance is being increased from £4,000 to £10,000;

 - the tapered AA (which reduces the AA for the highest earners) is also being increased to a minimum level of £10,000 and the income threshold at which the taper starts is going up from £240,000 to £260,000;